marvelnano/marvelnano/README.md

 My name is José, I'm from Perú and I'm an Back End Developer PHP.

-* Currently working for TECSOFT.
+* Currently working for AVALON SOLUCIONES SAC.
 <!-- * I have a [YouTube channel](https://youtube.com/peladonerd) (in Spanish) about SRE technologies like Docker and Kubernetes. -->
 * I offer consulting hours, you can find a slot [here]<!--(https://peladonerd.as.me)-->